feathers-plus/docs/source/v1/feathers-hooks-common/index.md

 - `discard` and `keep` support records which are `null`.
 - A new, more convenient signature for async functions has been introduced for `alterItems`.
+- `callingParams` and `callingParamsDefaults` utility functions added. `callingParams` should now be used rather than `makeCallingParams`.